bkiggen/trackChoose/README.md

 * Clone the repository using $git clone https://github.com/bkiggen/trackChoose
 * _Open index.html in a web browser_

+## Notes

+*9:00 Struggling with getting my divs to, on click, toggle radio button states AND be links to next question.
+Can't get label to sit inside div - trying to overflow on me.

+* 10:30 Looked up click-scroll function on stackoverflow.
+Knew what I needed, didn't know how to execute, understand code I'm using.

 ## Support and contact details